 A Scrum board is an interactive, visual representation of how the team sees its work.
 The columns are labeled to reflect periods in the workflow: starting with a sprint backlog and ending with whatever fulfills their definition of done.

-All stories on this board should be found in one column at the end of each successful or unsuccessful sprint; after every retrospective meeting cycle has been completed, all items have been cleared from that row so it can be prepped for another Sprint.
+You should find all stories on this board in one column at the end of each successful or unsuccessful sprint.
+After completing every retrospective meeting cycle, all items have been cleared from that row so they can be prepped for another Sprint.

 Unlike sprints, Kanban boards are never reset.
-This is because the limitations of a column on any given board can be changed depending upon the team’s needs.
+That is because you can change the limitations of a column on any given board depending upon the team’s needs.

-It also means that there will always be new stories being added as soon as they become necessary to add and old ones disappearing once they’re completed which gives it an infinitely evolving quality!
+It also means that you can always add new stories as soon as they become necessary.
+The old ones disappear once you complete them, which gives them an infinitely evolving quality.

-Clearly, Kanban boards are a powerful tool for project management.
-They can be used in any industry to help you organize your workflow and manage tasks more effectively.
+Kanban boards are a powerful tool for project management.
+You can use them in any industry to help you organize your workflow and manage tasks more effectively.

 In this blog post, we explored the elements of kanban boards, how they work, and their benefits compared to other popular methods like scrum.

-If you want to try out one of these new tools, but don’t know where to start, Chisel is free forever.
-There’s no commitment so it won’t cost anything upfront and there’s nothing else required from you – just sign up with an email address and password.
+If you want to try out one of these new tools but don’t know where to start, Chisel is free forever.
+There’s no commitment, so it won’t cost anything upfront.
+There’s nothing else required from you – just sign up with an email address and password.